 - Hermitage railway station opened in 1882 as a single track but was converted to a double track during the Second World War.
+This building is of significant historic interest being one of only two remaining local stations serving the Didcot-Newbury-Southampton Railway (the other lies to the north just outside Compton

+Village) The railway was critical to the development of Pinewood Brickworks, delivering coal for its kilns from the Midlands.
+During World War II it played a significant role in the transport of locally extracted sand to London for sandbags as well as for troop transportation to Southampton.
+Hermitage Station was where injured US servicemen returning from the war disembarked for treatment at the nearby American Military Hospital at Denison Barracks.
 The line closed in 1964.
-The station building has subsequently been converted to residential use (the postal address is Station House, though a plaque shows it as The Old Station House).

-The platforms, and the awning over the up (northbound) platform, were substantially present in 2015.
+The station building has substantially retained its original architectural features, including decorative bargeboards, typical of the Victorian Era.
+It has subsequently been converted to residential use (the postal address is Station House, though a plaque shows it as The Old Station House).
+The platforms and the awning over the up (northbound) platform were substantially present in 2015.